carson-evans/carson-evans/README.md

 ---
 ### :technologist: About Me :

 I am currently a sophomore student at Fisher College pursuing a Bachelor's degree in Software Engineering.
-I am passionate about learning new technologies and building software that solves real-world problems.
+I am actively searching for internships in the Boston area for Summer 2024..

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/carson-evans42)